50 memorable movie cameos

-  In the 1992 "Saturday Night Live” spin-off, music-loving protagonists Wayne Campbell (Mike Myers) and Garth Algar (Dana Carvey) go backstage at an Alice Cooper concert and run into the rock legend himself.
-When Cooper asks Wayne and Garth if they want to hang out, they drop to their knees and launch into their famous "We’re not worthy” bit.
-Cooper told Billboard magazine that even 25 years later, fans still approach him to reenact the scene.
-"I always try to let them think it’s the first time anybody’s ever done that,” Cooper said.
+In the 1992 “Saturday Night Live” spinoff, music-loving protagonists Wayne Campbell (Mike Myers) and Garth Algar (Dana Carvey) go backstage at an Alice Cooper concert and run into the rock legend himself.
+When Cooper asks Wayne and Garth if they want to hang out, they drop to their knees and launch into their famous “We’re not worthy” bit.
+Cooper told Billboard magazine in 2017 that even 25 years later, fans still approach him to reenact the scene.
+“I always try to let them think it’s the first time anybody’s ever done that,” Cooper said.

 Orson Welles, ‘The Muppet Movie’

 “Citizen Kane” director Orson Welles made a brief but memorable appearance in 1979’s beloved Jim Henson classic, playing cigar-chewing movie executive Lew Lord.
 In his one line, Welles hollers at his secretary: “Tracy, prepare the standard ‘rich and famous’ contract for Kermit the Frog and company.”
 The character’s name was a salute to British producer Lew Grade, who helped to get “The Muppet Show” on the air.

 Although Ted Danson is best known for comedy—namely his role as bartender Sam Malone in the sitcom “Cheers”—the actor stepped away from the laughs for a moment in 1998 to play a walk-on role in Steven Spielberg’s Oscar-winning war movie “Saving Private Ryan.”
 Danson portrays Captain Hamill, a paratrooper and leader of the 101st Airborne Pathfinders platoon who is on site during a mixup with names.